Argumentative Writing and Critical Thinking Through Literature

 - Find, analyze, interpret, and evaluate primary and secondary sources, incorporating them into written work using appropriate documentation format without plagiarism

-- Use style, diction, and tone appropriate to the academic community and the purpose of the specific writing task; proofread and edit essays for presentation so they exhibit no disruptive errors in English grammar, usage, or punctuation
+- Use style, diction, and tone appropriate to a diverse academic community and the purpose of the specific writing task; proofread and edit essays so English grammar, usage, or punctuation do not impede clarity

 - Identify key elements of major genres in order to analyze and interpret texts